cisagov/LME/README.md

 This also assumes your user can sudo without a password.
 If you need to input a password when you sudo, you can run it with the `-K` flag and it will prompt you for a password.

 #### Steps performed in automated install:
-TODO finalize this with more words

-1. Setup /opt/lme, check sudo, and configure other required directories/files
+1. Setup /opt/lme, check for sudo access, and configure other required directories/files
-2. Setup password information
+2. Setup password information: configures the password vault and other configuration for the service user passwords
-3. Setup Nix
+3. Setup [Nix](https://nixos.org/): nix is the opensource package manager we use to install the latest version of podman
-4. set service user passwords
+4. set service user passwords: actually sets the service user passwords that are encrypted according to the [security model](/docs/markdown/reference/security-model.md)
-5. Install Quadlets
+5. Install Quadlets: the quadlet files are setup in the directories described below to be setup as systemd services
 6. Setup Containers for root: The contianers listed in `$clone_directory/config/containers.txt` will be pulled and tagged
-7. Start lme.service
+7. Start lme.service: kicks of the start of LME service containers

 #### NOTES: